First (thumb) metacarpal fractures

 The majority of thumb metacarpal fractures occur at the base.
 Fractures of the thumb metacarpal are classified into four patterns (figure 1).
 Types I and II are intraarticular fractures and Types III and IV are extraarticular.
 Discerning whether the articular surface is involved in the fracture is critical as this dictates management.

-●Type I injury ("Bennett's fracture") is a fracture-dislocation of the base of the metacarpal (image 2C).
+●Type I injury ("Bennett's fracture") is a fracture-dislocation of the base of the metacarpal (figure 2 and image 2C).
 In this injury, a proximal metacarpal fragment maintains its ulnar aspect attachment to the trapezium via the volar ligament.
 The distal aspect of the metacarpal is supinated and dislocated radially by the adductor pollicis.
 The proximal aspect of this fragment is pulled proximally by the abductor pollicis brevis and abductor pollicis longus .

 - Ashkenaze DM, Ruby LK.
 Metacarpal fractures and dislocations.
 Orthop Clin North Am 1992; 23:19.